monomelodies/formulaic/docs/basic/validation.md

 ## Specifying default values

 Another common use-case is to set default values.
-Imagine a form for an authenticated user that allows her to change, say, their date of birth.
+Imagine a form for an authenticated user that allows her to change, say, her date of birth.
 This is where things normally get a bit tricky:

 - The default value should be the currently known date of birth;